rjwalls/CS4401-notes/2019-03-27-global_offset_table.md

 End of assembler dump.
 ```

-We have trampolined to the global offset table (got or GOT).
-But what is
+We have trampolined to an address stored in the **global offset table** (got or
-exactly happening here?
-It is called lazy binding.
-The dynamic linker loads
-a library and places an identifier in the GOT.
-When the function gets called we
+GOT).
+Ideally, that stored address points to where `puts` has been loaded into
+memory.
+But it turns out that things are more complicated, namely, the address
+in the GOT is not updated until the program tries to call `puts` the first
+time.
+This process is called **lazy binding**.

+The first time the program calls `puts`, the address in the GOT entry for puts
+actually points to a special bit of code that results in the dynamic linker
+loading the library and updating the GOT with the correct addresses.
+In future
-jump to a default stub from the PLT into the GOT (`0x0000000000400400 <+0>:	jmpq   *0x200c12(%rip)        # 0x601018`)
+calls to `puts`, the `jmp` in the PLT will directly go to `puts` (since the GOT
+entry has been updated) rather than jumping to the linker code.

+More concretely, the first time the program calls `puts` the "special bit" of
+code that's executed actually starts with the two instructions other
-then the identifier is loaded (`0x0000000000400406 <+6>:	pushq  $0x0`) and the
+instructions we saw in the PLT:  (`0x0000000000400406 <+6>:	pushq  $0x0`) tells
-dynamic linker is called.
-Now there is enough information for the linker to
-patch the address in the GOT of the library function we wanted to call in our
+the linker that function `0`, i.e., `puts`, was called and the next instruction
-binary.
-We will then jump to this address from the PLT (`0x000000000040040b <+11>:	jmpq   0x4003f0`)
+jumps to the code to start the linking process (`0x000000000040040b <+11>:
+jmpq   0x4003f0`).

-rather than our default stub.
-As an illustration we set a breakpoint right after the
+As an illustration, if we set a breakpoint right after the first call
-call to `puts` has been done and run the binary with gdb.
-We look again in the
-global offset table by doing `disas 0x601018` and we see this
+to `puts`,  we see that the default values in the GOT have been replaced with
+the proper addresses---because the linker has updated the
+GOT to hold the correct address for `puts`.

 ```assembly
 Dump of assembler code for function _GLOBAL_OFFSET_TABLE_: